 The maps displayed here are the latest Route Maps for the BP MS 150 (in Acrobat® (PDF) format) available for download and printing.

-NOTE: Sometimes the GPS unit calculates new routes more to their own liking.
+NOTE: Your GPS unit may calculate new routes more to its own liking, in spite of the contents of the GPX/TCX files available here.
 The BP MS 150 map cards you have received are the official directions.
 If there is any question about a turn, use the route road signs and the map card.